soxueren/atsd/api/meta/entity-group/update.md

 Update fields and tags of the specified entity group.

-Unlike the [replace method](create-or-replace.md), fields and tags that are not specified in the request are left unchanged.
+Unlike the [replace method](create-or-replace.md), fields and tags that are **not** specified in the request are left unchanged.

+Similarly, fields that are set to `null` are ignored and are left unchanged.

 ## Request